satyamisme/Custom-Super-Maker/README.md

 🖼️ How to Get the Download Links (Tutorial)

-Follow these example steps and screenshots to get the correct download links for both your stock firmware and custom ROM:
+Follow these example steps and screenshots to get the correct download links for your stock firmware:

 ![alt text](pic/pic1.png)